 Understanding the contribution of oncogenic pathways towards driving disease progression and immune evasion

-By combining the power of experimental model systems, in situ gene expression profiling techniques, and computational analysis, we recently discovered that targeted therapy with kinase inhibitors induces a complex network of secreted signals in drug-stressed melanoma and lung adenocarcinoma cells (Obenauf A et al., Nature, 2015).
+To better understand the clinical emergence of resistant cells to targeted therapies our work also investigates the poorly understood events during tumor regression.
+In recent work, we discovered that inhibition of the oncogenic driver pathways using targeted therapy with kinase inhibitors induces a complex network of secreted signals in drug-stressed melanoma and lung adenocarcinoma cells, which ultimately drives the relapse of those tumors (Obenauf et al., 2015).
 This response, termed therapy-induced secretome (TIS), does not only enhance the survival of drug-sensitive cells, but also stimulates the proliferation, invasion, and metastasis of drug-resistant clones that are lurking in the background of the regressing tumors (Figure 2a-c).